kitschpatrol/FlappingToasters/README.md

 - Sometimes ofxOpenNI freezes the keyboard on my laptop.
 External keyboards work fine.
 The rest of the machine continues to work fine.

 - Startup is slow.
 This is getting better with subsequent revisions of ofxOpenNI, but don't lose hope if it takes forever to start.
+You'll also see disconcerting warnings like `Retrieving depth generator failed: No match found`.
+Persevere, they're not show-stoppers.

 - Initial wing flapping animation is glitchy until the flap-detection system has enough data to automatically calibrate itself.